blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

 	n :    (numeric) estimated fee-per-kilobyte

-	-1.0 is returned if not enough transactions and blocks have been observed to make an estimate.
+  The value ``-1.0`` is returned if not enough transactions and blocks have been observed to make an estimate.

 Example:

 ::

+  command:

-	> komodo-cli estimatefee 6
+	komodo-cli estimatefee 6

+  response:

+  0.00019376

 estimatepriority nblocks
 ------------------------

-Estimates the approximate priority a zero-fee transaction needs to begin confirmation within nblocks blocks.
+The ``estimatepriority`` method estimates the approximate priority of a zero-fee transaction, when it needs to begin confirmation within ``nblocks`` blocks.

 Arguments:

 ::

-	1. nblocks     (numeric)
+	nblocks     (numeric)      a statement indicating within how many blocks the transaction should be confirmed

 Result:

 ::

-	n :    (numeric) estimated priority
+	n    (numeric) estimated priority

   -1.0 is returned if not enough transactions and blocks have been observed to make an estimate.

 Example:

 ::

+  command:

-	> komodo-cli estimatepriority 6
+	komodo-cli estimatepriority 6

+  response:

+  ===need to come back to this, getting -1===

 invalidateblock "hash"
 ----------------------

-Permanently marks a block as invalid, as if it violated a consensus rule.
+The ``invalidateblock`` method permanently marks a block as invalid, as if it violated a consensus rule.

 Arguments: